hekube/SpiderBumps/README.md

 a and b.
 Then, the polar coordinates are transformed to Euclidian coordinates, which are finally mapped to the raster.

-Euclidian coordinate system with values for 4 variables.
+Euclidian coordinate system with values of three variables.
 ```
 +y . . . | . . .
-   . . . | o . .
+   . . . o . . .
-   . o . | . . .
+   . . . | . . .
    - - - + - - -
    . . o | . . .
    . . . | . o .
 -y . . . | . . .
   -x          +x
 ```
-Raster with resolution n=7 and 4 vertices x, corresponding with the values o.
+Raster with resolution n=7 and three vertices x, corresponding with the values o.
 ```
    1 2 3 4 5 6 7
 1  . . . . . . .
-2  . . . . x . .
+2  . . . x . . .
-3  . x . . . . .
+3  . . . . . . .
 4  . . . . . . .
 5  . . x . . . .
 6  . . . . . x .